AdiXgit/expense_tracker/README.md

 # Expense Tracker

 This is a simple expense tracker application developed using MERN STACK.
+[STILL BUILDING :| ]

 ## Features